 Italo Balbo was the Italian Minister of Aviation and became a legend due to his long distance flights, which were a propaganda tool for the new fascist regime, but also a promotion of the Italian aircrafts abroad.
 Italian aircraft industry was cutting-edge at the time, especially in the hydroplane segment.
 Few countries, at the time, had developed a network of land airports; therefore, the use of lakes or seas was very convenient.
 Balbo’s air cruises were four: Western Mediterranean (Spain, Portugal), Eastern Mediterranean (Black Sea), South Atlantic (Brasil), North Atlantic (Canada, USA).

-The chosen route plan for the Eastern Mediterranean cruise, which took place in June 1929, was: Taranto, Athens, Istanbul, Varna, Smirne and way back to Orbetello, totalling 5.300 km.
+The chosen route plan for the Eastern Mediterranean cruise, which took place at the beginning of June 1929, was: Taranto, Athens, Istanbul, Varna, Smirne and way back to Orbetello, totalling 5.300 km.
 Initially, Odessa was not included.
 It is interesting to know how the inclusion of the stop at Odessa occurred.
-In fact, the Soviet Union was supposed to welcome a foreign armed force on its territory.
-Besides, belonging to a theoretically ideological enemy state of communism.
+In fact, the Soviet Union was supposed to welcome a foreign armed force on its territory, belonging to a fascist state.
+Theoretically, an ideological enemy of communism.

 For the long distance flight, Balbo created a formation of 33 hydroplanes.
 New radio stations designed by the Navy were installed on the aircraft.
 The squadron transported more than 100 people: pilots, engineers, radio operators, journalists and representatives of the Italian Armed Forces.